Tri-Cities Education Association for Christian Homeschoolers

 Teachers should not allow students to leave their classroom prior to five minutes prior to the start of the next class.
 Additionally, teachers should verify that no student has a concern about finding their next class before allowing them to exit the classroom.
 Should a student be missing from class or in a class they are not on the roster for, the student should be taken to their correct placement as listed on their name tag.
 If a teacher needs assistance with this, the volunteer coordinator should be contacted.

-We offer classes from Nursery through Grade 12, however you must have a student registered for co-op who is Kindergarten or higher in order to enroll in the Nursery, Toddler or Preschool classes.
+Classes are typically offered from Nursery through Grade 12, however you must have a student registered for co-op who is Kindergarten or higher in order to enroll in the Nursery, Toddler or Preschool classes.

 If a teacher has more than three absences, they will not be permitted to teach the next semester unless there are extenuating circumstances.